mrkr188/Code-Snippets/C/Notes.md

 delete pnvalue;  // unallocate memory assigned to pnValue pnVAlue = 0;
 ```
-Note that the delete operator does not delete the pointer,  it deletes the memory that the pointer points to!
-Hence pnVAlue = 0; has to be done to remove the address from pnVAlue.
+Note that the delete operator does not delete the pointer,  it deletes the memory that the pointer points to.
+Hence pnVAlue = 0. has to be done to remove the address from pnVAlue.

 Dynamically allocating arrays
 ```cpp